jonana-split/Joanna-Mijares-FIEA-Portfolio/Bee Game/README.md

 # Bee Game
 This is a simple C# code for a minigame in a group project game I worked on.
-This minigame level was designed and programmed entirely on my own, and though it is simple I am proud of my work.
+This minigame level was designed and programmed on my own.
 This was in Spring 2023, so it is one of my older projects, but I believe it adds to my story as one of my first independent pieces of game code.

 ## File Contents
 ### DetectNote.cs